theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 ## Core Forensic Metrics — Validated December 15, 2017

-Educational Context: the absolute latency between breach detection and power‑state collapse is the physical boundary the researcher must attempt to reproduce.
+Educational Context: The absolute latency between breach detection and power‑state collapse is the physical boundary the researcher must attempt to reproduce.
 The table below captures the original forensic measurement set.

 | Metric | Value | Methodology |
 |---|---:|---|